Brenda Thompson founded her boutique agency in Austin, and now works with clients in both Los Angeles and Austin.

 She began her career in journalism, as a newspaper reporter and magazine editor after graduating with a journalism degree cum laude from the University of Texas at Austin.
 She later studied for a master’s in business administration degree with an emphasis on marketing at St. Edward’s University.

-An enthusiastic advocate for causes as well as clients, Thompson serves on the board of directors of the National LGBT Cancer Network, as a member of the HRC Federal Club Council Los Angeles and the Counselor’s Academy of PRSA, and as a volunteer for International Bird Rescue.
+An enthusiastic advocate for causes as well as clients, Thompson serves on the board of directors of the National LGBT Cancer Network, as a member of the HRC Federal Club Council Los Angeles and the Counselor’s Academy of PRSA, and as a volunteer for International Bird Rescue in LA.
 She previously served on the boards of Ballet Austin, ZACH Theatre, Leadership Austin, Sustainable Food Center, and the Girl Scouts, and was a founding board member of the Ann Richards School for Young Women Leaders.
 She was appointed by the Austin City Council to serve on the Library Commission and is a graduate of Leadership Texas and Leadership Austin.

 She was one of the founders of the now-international Social Media Club, has twice been a finalist for the Austin Business Journal’s Profiles in Power awards, and was included in the Austin American Statesman’s Out & About 500 List for five years.
 Her work for previous employers received a number of national awards, including from the Council for Advancement and Support of Higher Education.